-In 2015, the primary elements of our executive compensation program consisted of base salary, an annual cash bonus opportunity, and long-term incentive compensation in the form of stock option and RSUs.
-When selecting and setting the amount of each compensation element for 2015, the compensation committee considered the following factors:
+In 2018, the primary elements of our executive compensation program consisted of base salary, an annual cash bonus opportunity, and long-term incentive compensation in the form of stock option and RSUs.
+When selecting and setting the amount of each compensation element for 2018, our compensation committee considered the following factors:

-- our performance against the applicable financial and operational objectives established by the compensation committee and our board of directors, see "-Executive Summary-2015 Company Achievements" above; - each individual named executive officer's skills, experience, and qualifications and the scope of each named executive officer's role compared to other similarly-situated executives at the companies in our compensation peer group; - compensation parity among our executive officers; - our financial performance relative to our peers; and - the compensation practices of our compensation peer group and the positioning of each named executive officer's compensation in a ranking of peer company compensation levels.
+- our performance against the applicable operational and financial objectives established by our compensation committee and our board of directors, see "- Executive Summary-2018 Company Achievements" above; - each individual named executive officer's skills, experience, and qualifications and the scope of each named executive officer's role compared to other similarly-situated executives at the companies in our compensation peer group; - the performance of each individual named executive officer, based on a subjective assessment of his or her contributions to our overall performance, ability to lead his or her business unit or function, and work as part of a team, all of which reflect our core values, see "-Executive Summary-2018 Named Executive Officer Achievements" above; - compensation parity among our executive officers; and - compensation practices of our compensation peer group and positioning of each named executive officer's compensation in a ranking of peer company compensation levels.

 These factors provide the framework for compensation decision-making and final decisions regarding the compensation opportunity for each named executive officer.
-No single factor is determinative in setting pay levels, nor was the impact of any factor on the determination of pay levels quantifiable.
+No single factor is determinative in setting pay levels, nor is the impact of any factor on the determination of pay levels quantifiable.